DevTheCoder-py/XorKey/README.md

 # XORKey

+---
+About:
 A Python tool designed to encrypt arbitrary strings using XOR operations, offering multiple encryption configurations such as customizable keys, encoding formats, and output variations.
----

 ## Table of Contents

 - [Features](#features)